 - Unusual client behaviour: your clients activity may appear inconsistent from the appraisal stage right through to settlement.

 Red flags aren’t necessarily proof of illicit behaviour, but they could indicate that further investigation is needed.

 Preventing money laundering with regulation

-The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) is designed to combat money-laundering activity and stop terrorist organisations raising money or moving funds around Australia.
+The UK’s anti-money laundering regulations are designed to combat money-laundering activity and stop terrorist organisations raising money or moving funds around the country.

-The requirements are thorough, designed to identify criminal activity and deter people from laundering money through New Zealand businesses or real estate purchases.
+The requirements are thorough, designed to identify criminal activity and deter people from laundering money through UK businesses or real estate purchases.

 Help with your AML compliance